-Provisions for the Pharmaceutical Services Committee of Inquiry have been included within the National Health Act for some time.
-The Act allows that the Committee can be established at either a state or federal level.
-State level committees were last active approximately 20 years ago.
-A growing number of complaints regarding the conduct of approved pharmacists in relation to the supply and claiming of Pharmaceutical Benefits Scheme medicines from premises for which the pharmacists were not approved prompted the previous Minister for Health to direct the Department to re-establish the Committee.
-This will allow the committee to investigate matters, at a federal level, of non-compliance with conditions of approval for approved pharmacists.
-It is for this reason the Pharmaceutical Services Federal Committee of Inquiry has been established.
-The National Health Act specifies the membership of the committee to consist of four pharmacists to be appointed by the Minister for Health as well as the Secretary (or their delegate who must be a Departmental officer who is a medical practitioner or pharmacist).
+Provisions for the Pharmaceutical Services Committee of Inquiry are under the National Health Act 1953.
+The Act allows a Committee to be established at either a state or federal level.
+The current Federal level committee was most recently established in 2015 to investigate matters of non-compliance with a pharmacist's approval to supply Pharmaceutical Benefits Scheme (PBS) medicines, including the conditions of approval.
+In particular, where PBS medicines are being supplied at premises for which the pharmacist is not approved.
+The Act specifies the membership of the Committee consists of four pharmacists appointed by the Minister for Health as well as the Secretary of the Department of Health and Aged Care (or their delegate who must be a Departmental officer who is a medical practitioner or pharmacist).

 Type of Body